 Working and Planning

-The future of OPWDD services is to provide supports to people with intellectual and developmental disabilities where they live; in their neighborhood, within their culture, and utilizing natural supports.
+Our goal is to provide supports to people of all abilities where they live, in their neighborhood, within their culture, and utilizing natural supports.
+Read more about our Day Services, Employment programs, and Planning services below.

 - Community Habilitation